vivin/gradle-semantic-build-versioning/README.md

 ## `bumpPreRelease`

 This property bumps the pre-release version.
 Pre-release versions are denoted by appending a hyphen, and a series of dot-separated identifiers that can only consist of alphanumeric characters and hyphens; numeric identifiers cannot contain leading-zeroes.
-Since pre-release versions are arbitrary, using this task requires some additional configuration (see [Pre-releases](#pre-releases)).
+Since pre-release versions are arbitrary, using this property requires some additional configuration (see [Pre-releases](#pre-releases)).
 Assuming that the latest version is `x.y.z-<identifier>`, the bumped version will be `x.y.z-<identifier++>` where the value of `<identifier++>` is determined based on a scheme defined by the pre-release configuration (see [`bump`](#prerelease.bump)).

 **Notes:**
   - This property can only be used if the latest version is already a pre-release version.
 If you want to create a new pre-release, use the `newPreRelease` property.
   - It is not possible to use this property with `promoteToRelease` or `newPreRelease`.
   - This property can fail if you have filtered tags in such a way (see [Filtering tags](#filtering-tags) and [`pattern`](#prerelease.pattern)) that the latest version does not have a pre-release identifier.

+## `forceBump`

+If you use autobumping and manual bumping together, the following rules apply:
+  - The autobump component and manual bump component are determined separately by taking the respective component with the highest precedence
+  - If you manually bump a higher precedence component than via autobumping, the manual bump wins
+  - If you manually bump a lesser precedence component than via autobumping and the property `forceBump` is set, the manual bump wins (you say "I know what I'm doing, my commit messages were wrong")
+  - If you manually bump a lesser precedence component than via autobumping and the property `forceBump` is **not** set, the build fails

 ## `newPreRelease`

 This property creates a new pre-release version by bumping the requested version-component and then adding the starting pre-release version from the pre-release configuration (see [`preRelease`](#prerelease)).
 It has the following behavior: